Top Naples to Amalfi Coast Transfers

 Molo Beverello lies close to Piazza Municipio and is reachable by metro (Line 1 to Municipio station) or a 15-minute walk from Naples city center.
 During summer, booking tickets ahead is wise to secure your spot.

-How to Get from Naples to the Amalfi Coast
+Is taking a SITA bus from Naples to the Amalfi Coast a reliable option?

 Although buses run regularly and are affordable, they can be crowded and offer limited luggage space, with engine noise and curves felt throughout the ride.
 Tickets are available at the bus station or authorized sellers.
 Expect delays on summer weekends when traffic builds up.